6 Formulas and Functions

 2. Select cell H2 and drag down the fill handle to H5.

-3. Format the numbers in H2:H5 as currencies.
+3. Format the numbers in H2:H5 as currency.

 6.11 Calculating Annuities

-There are several ways to determine the repayment of a loan.
-The following example calculates the size of the monthly repayment of a loan of $ 250,000 with a 6% fixed annual interest rate over a period of 15 years according to the annuity.
-For this, the Excel function PMT will be used.
-This function calculates the payment for a loan based on constant periodic payments and a constant interest rate.
+There are several ways to calculate loan repayments.
+This example calculates the monthly repayment amount for a $250,000 loan with a 6% fixed annual interest rate over 15 years, using an annuity.
+We’ll use the Excel function PMT, which calculates the payment for a loan based on constant periodic payments and a constant interest rate.

 Figure 6.21: Data to use for loan repayment.